730598297/730598297/README.md

 Programming is an engaging puzzle.
 I graduated high school, completing the IT track.
 I knew technology was for me at a young age.
 I started programming in Java and moved on to Python.
 In college, I am continuing my passion for technology and working towards getting my degree in computer science.

 ## Skills
-Experience running a debugger
+Experience running a debugger,
-Object-oriented programming
+Object-oriented programming,
-Troubleshooting skills
+Troubleshooting skills,
-Game Development
+Game Development,
-Teamwork and Collaboration
+Teamwork and Collaboration,
-git
+git,
 Docker

 ### Classes